vidy007/dotfiles/README.md

+# Discontinued
+I have switched my WM recently, so this repo will no longer be updated, so im not responsible for any bugs you will face.

 # List of programs
 * File manager - [ranger](https://github.com/ranger/ranger) (soon will be replaced with [yazi](https://github.com/sxyazi/yazi))
 * ~~Text editor~~ IDE - [vim](https://github.com/vim/vim)